 Watch Making Peanut Porridge Recipe

-Jamaica is not one of the biggest meat consuming countries in the world due to the vegetarian culture of Rastafarianism.
+Jamaica is not a big meat consuming country due to the vegetarian culture of Rastafarianism.
 Meaning that stunning Caribbean vegetarian dishes are widely available throughout the country.

 The close-by neighbor, Guyana, also has a lot of Caribbean influence which you will notice from their cuisine, such as their famous Pepperpot recipe (not vegetarian).